minprog/app-studio/10 Design/30 Week 3/10 Content.md

 - as such, the document must show *your* understanding of the material

-- aim for two to three pages of written text
+- aim for three to four pages of written text

 ## Assessment